Structured Text Programming: A Step by Step Guide (With Examples)

 With some other operators, the equality operator is a relational operator.
 All the relational operators will evaluate to either TRUE or FALSE.

-On the second line you’ll see a statement.
-This time the operator will be used for an action instead of an evaluation.
-Assignment is the action, and here the value of A will be given the value of B.
+On the second line, you’ll see a statement.
+This time the operator will be used for action instead of an evaluation.
+The assignment is the action, and here the value of A will be given the value of B.

 At last, you can always identify a statement by the semicolon.
 Once again, the semicolon is how the compiler knows when the end of a statement is reached.